miladxandi/Simplist/README.md

 `'target'=>'Main.Home.Aboutus'`
 >It means the target Controller is "HomeController" in the "Main" folder of Controllers folder and after requesting this address "Aboutus" method will be called as it wrote at the end of `'target'=>'Main.Home.Aboutus'`
-Controller also can process on a `Querry String` by getting it, in its function parameters.
+Controller. also you can process on a `Querry String` by getting it, in its function parameters.
 You can also make some request to Database in Controller files.
 The given `Querry String` or Database values should insert into an array with `$Viewbag` name.
 You can send them into your web page by this code:
 `View::Process("Main.Home.Post",$Viewbag);`
 It\`s now accessible from the requested "View" file in "public_html/View/...".
-Instead of writing your logic codes into the Controllers, we encourage you to put them in Logics in the Model folder.
+Instead of writing your logic codes into the Controllers, we encourage you to put them in the "Logics" folder in the Model folder.
 There are some great Contracts in this folder to help you develop your business better than ever.

 Note: Controllers and Middlewares have to create with exactly `Controller.phtml` or `Middleware.phtml` extensions, but should be written here without these extensions.
-For example, we have "HomeController" but we can access it by writing just its name without the "Controller" extension: "Home"
+For example, we have "HomeController" but we can access it by writing just its name without the "Controller" word: "Home"

 `'gverb'=> 'GET' `  or `'pverb'=> 'POST' `